siderolabs/talos/website/content/v1.4/talos-guides/install/virtualized-platforms/proxmox.md

 Repeat this process for a second VM to use as a worker node.
 You can also repeat this for additional nodes desired.

+> Note: Talos doesn't support memory hot plugging, if creating the VM programmatically don't enable memory hotplug on your
+> Talos VM's.
+> Doing so will cause Talos to be unable to see all available memory and have insufficient memory to complete
+> installation of the cluster.

 ## Start Control Plane Node